LnBn/LnBn.github.io/content/project/Hénon–Heiles/index.md

 V(x,y) =  \frac{1}{2}(x^2 + y^2) + (x^2y - \frac{1}{3}y^3).
 $$

 It was introduced in 1964 to study the existence of additional integrals of motion in galaxy dynamics.
 For most initial conditions, no such integral of motion exists.
 Beyond a certain value of the energy, the contours of the potential function "open up" and the particle can escape to infinity through one of three exits.
+We are interested in tracking statistical features and geometric features of systems like this, such as e.g the time to escape as a function of initial condition.
+There is an extensive body of work known as *transient chaos* (click [here](10.1063/1.4917287) for a good summary article) that describes these systems in terms of non-attracting invariant sets called *chaotic saddles*.
+I have worked on extending the class of systems to which these methods can be applied.

 (To be continued)